HumanDynamics/openbadge-analysis/README.rst

 Notes
 --------
+* When updaring the version, make the change in the master brnach (don't forget to git checkout master and git pull)

-* To update the version, use bumpversion.
+* Use bumpversion.
 For example "bumpversion patch" will increase the patch number
 * After updating the version, use "git push --tags"

 Credits